priti25priya/LOAN_API/README.md

-Loan prediction sysytem using ML
+Loan prediction system using ML